lanl/Nautilus/doc/sphinx/src/format_standard.rst

 - The standard symbols stack superscripts above subscripts, but this is not possible in Unicode.
   Nautilus places the subscript first and then the superscript.

-User-defined entities return the string "U:XXXXXX", where "XXXXXX" is the user data in hexadecimal.
+User-defined entities return the string "U:XXXXXXX", where "XXXXXXX" is the user data in hexadecimal.

 Unknown entities return ``invalid_short_standard_name``, which has the value "unknown".